b-vt/Jabbascribble/TRACKING.md

 - Tab dragging doesn't change tab to new column when released, also has incorrect position.
 - Autocomplete has a tendency to add extra characters, also it's not easy to use.
 - Javascript inheritence shortcut does not work.
+- The goto element adds an invisible element when it's cleared.

 Things I want: